PeerHan/GJL/README.md

 # Generative Jazz Licks
-* Foundations of Artificial Intelligence Winter Semester 2022/2023
+* Foundations of Artificial Intelligence Winter Semester 2022/2023 (THM)

 ## Short Description
 As part of the final examination for the module *Foundations of Artificial Intelligence*, this project implements a recurrent neural network that is used to create generative jazz music.